BradfordBach/Babel/README.md

 This program attempts to automate the process of looking through millions of books of gibberish.
-It will first download a book using an API call to directly download it, then using an english language word list, it will search through hexes and provide output via the console window as well as into a MySQL database.
+It will first download a book using an API call to directly download it, then using an english language word list, it will search through hexes and provide output via the console window as well as into a SQLite database.
 It primarily searches for words that are next to each other, while also keeping track of the largest word it found.

 ## Developer notes: